chrishokamp/neural_mt/install_instructions/AWS.md

-# Installing in from a AWS image
+# Installing from an AWS image

 For AWS, we installed an image Vasco Pinho found